 - Badgers crossed the Bering land bridge in vast herds, arriving in Asia before the land bridge disappeared underwater.

-- At least two badgers drifted across either the Pacific or Atlantic Ocean on logs, purely by accident.
-They eventually reached dry land on a distant continent, confused, hungry but excited.
+- At least two badgers of opposing genders drifted across either the Pacific or Atlantic Ocean on logs or flotsam, purely by accident.
+They eventually reached dry land on a distant continent, confused, hungry, but excited.

 - Starving or mentally unstable badgers began digging extensive tunnels beneath the Pacific Ocean.
 After many accidents and floods, the crazed badgers finally emerged in North Korea.
-They then made babies.
+They then made Korean badger babies.

 Badgers are omnivorous.
 They eat earthworms, insects, grubs, fruit, reptiles, birds and household pets.
 They often get drunk after gorging themselves on rotting fruit, after which they remain in their sets for days.

 Badgers are very aggressive when defending their territory.
-Badger attacks are a common problem in the English county of Somerset, where badgers savaged 15 people in 2009 alone.
-All of the victims died.
+Badger attacks are a common problem in the English county of Somerset, where badgers savaged 15 people in 2015 alone.
+All but one of the victims died.

-Badgers possess a level of intelligence similar to that of a seven-year-old child.
+Badgers possess a level of intelligence similar to that of a seven-year-old child in a developed country with average education standards and acceptable internet speeds.
 They use rudimentary tools for burrowing, preparing food and cave painting.

 Do People Eat Badgers?